-Welcome to Dorset Museum, opening on Friday, 28th of May at 09:00 AM, a place to connect with 250 million years of Dorset’s history.
+Welcome to Dorset Museum, a place to connect with 250 million years of Dorset’s history.

 We invite people from everywhere to discover and enjoy the richness of our county’s natural, historical and cultural heritage through our world-class collections.